Features & Specifications

 Like all the products in Asus’ ROG line, the PG27UQ includes some nice extras.
 Multiple lenses for the base’s lighting effect project different patterns onto your desktop, and the styling lets you know instantly who makes this monitor.

 The input pack is typical of a G-Sync monitor.
-You get one each of DisplayPort 1.4 and HDMI 2.0.
+You get one each of DisplayPort 1.4 and HDMI 2.0 (for a comparison of the two, see our DisplayPort vs. HDMI article).
 Both include HDCP 2.2 content protection.
 Fast refresh is only possible through DisplayPort, and HDMI tops out at 60Hz.

 The monitor also comes with a high-quality cable and an external power supply.
 Despite that, the panel has an internal fan that is in operation most of the time.
 If you have a completely silent PC and a dead silent room, you might hear it if you sit very close.
 With even the slightest ambient noise present though, the fan is a non-factor.